pangara/q-book/mini_book/docs/qubits.md

 ```

 In this section, we discuss what the symbols $|q_0\rangle$, or $|0\rangle$ mean.
 These are called qubits.
 A qubit or a quantum bit is a unit of quantum information.
 Unlike a classical bit which can be 0 or 1, quantum mechanics allows qubits to be in a superposition of both states 0 and 1.
 We will learn more about superposition soon, but it can be thought of as a combination of 0 and 1.
-A bloch sphere shows us one representation of a qubit and is shown in the figure below.
+A Bloch sphere shows us one representation of a qubit and is shown in the figure below.

 ```{figure} /_static/bloch.png
 :scale: 50%